 We are surrounded by an unimaginably cold, dark and inhospitable cosmos.
 Here on this pale blue dot beneath the thin blue line of our atmosphere, we exist on a friendly island in the universe’s vastness.
-Yet we willfully destroy our planet so that we can have bigger cars, houses and shiny things.
-In the meantime others live in squalor, and a thousand sophistries justify our selfishness.
+Yet we willfully destroy our planet so that we can have bigger cars, houses and shiny things, while others live in squalor and a thousand sophistries justify our selfishness.
 Meanwhile the planet becomes uninhabitable and unending war continues.

 All the while the good people sign their petitions, raise their children, pay their taxes, follow the law, volunteer, and try to be better people.
-For the most part they remain quiet; no one listens to them.
-Meanwhile Dick Cheney and Rush Limbaugh and Bill O’Reilly pontificate to the masses.
-The worst of our species, truly horrific people, attract the most attention.
+For the most part they are quiet; no one listens to them.
+Meanwhile Rush Limbaugh, Bill O’Reilly and Donald Trump pontificate to the masses.
+The worst of our species, horrific people, attract the most attention.